joodaloop/webcraft/content/_index.md

 <details>
     <summary> a brief rant on the state of the modern web </summary>
-    <p>The web is full of mediocre websites.* The most popular kind of templates out there are tired variations of the same landing page, Linktree profiles, and blog themes.
+    <p>The web is full of mediocre websites.
+The most popular kind of templates out there are tired variations of the same landing page, Linktree profiles, and blog themes.
 There's nothing *wrong* with these templates, they're useful, always in demand, and often provided for free. </p>
-    <p> [placeholder text] </p>
+    <p> And lots of people don't care about this Medium-ification of the web, the homogeneity of fonts and color schemes and home pages.
+They "get the job done", so to speak.
+Some people drink the crystal chalice Kool-Aid.</p>
+    <p> But I (and maybe you, too) believe that default form of the modern webpage–a single column of text–is largely a relic of the typewriter era, and a failure of imagination.
+You can tell when someone's made something for themselves, and when it's just another general-use theme thrown onto the growing pile. </p>
+    <p> To want more from a website is something of a pretentious act.
+It's not very rational to work on bespoke layouts.
+To care that even the simplest of black/white pages have a bit of soul to them.
+It's not exactly logical; but it is understandable.
+Because once you've glimpsed the possibilities of the web, it's hard to go back to cookie-cutter templates. </p>
 </details>

 There goes your hopes of having a site that matched the vibe of your project/personality/community.
 You've almost resigned to making do with yet another free template, or some kind of variation of a paid one.